Cougar at Glacier

 Welcome Centers, Rest Areas & Public Restrooms

-If you rent a self-contained RV, you won’t have to worry about this because you’ll have a bathroom with you!
+If you rent a self-contained RV, you won’t have to worry about this because you’ll have a bathroom!
 Use your RV for bathroom breaks, lunch stops, and even for naps needed on the road to avoid going into public places.

 Mackinac Island Fort Mackinac How to plan an RV road trip